Q. Where can I pay my citation?

 Q. Why was my car immobilized?

-A. Certain criteria exists pertaining to the immobilization of vehicles by Parking Enforcement Officers.
+A. Certain criteria exists pertaining to the immobilization of vehicles by Parking Enforcement Specialists.
 If you have three citations in a delinquent status, you fall within this criteria.
 One delinquent disabled parking violation citation is another.
 To have the immobilization device removed from your vehicle, bring either cash, a cashier's check, a money order or a PIN-based debit card for payment in the amount of the citations due plus the immobilization device removal fee of $50.00 to the nearest Duval County Tax Collector's Office.
 Also pay online or by telephone at 1-866-470-3083.

 Q. How do I check if I have any outstanding citations?

 A. The City of Jacksonville website (COJ.net) provides an area for online payment of parking citations.
 If you select the 'Online Services' tab on any page of the city's website, a drop down list will appear.
 Select 'Pay a Fee > Parking Tickets.'
 Or, on the Office of Public Parking page there is a 'Make a Payment' link that will take you to the same page.
-Input your license plate in the appropriate box and a list of any unpaid citations you have will be displayed.
+Input your license plate or Parking Citation number in the appropriate box and a list of any unpaid citations you have will be displayed.

 Q. Who can use Freight Loading Zones?

 A. Designated Freight Loading Zones (FLZ) are for the expeditious loading and unloading of freight.
 Commercial vehicles properly displaying company logos in the standardized format or individuals purchasing a FLZ permit from the Office of Public Parking may utilize a space for the one-hour limit as posted.
 Certain circumstances may arise that require someone without proper signage or documentation to park in a loading zone.
 If this occurs, the time must be brief as in a 'dropping off or picking up' situation.
+For information on securing a Freight Loading Permit, please call (904) 630-1620.

 Q. How do I sign up for monthly parking at a City-managed lot or garage?